Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: Introduction

 In this study, we systematically investigate the fully self-consistent solution of the TC method, where both the Jastrow factor and the Slater determinant are optimized.
 We use the TC+VMC method~\cite{Umezawa} because VMC is a well-established method for optimizing the Jastrow factor in the Jastrow-Slater-type wave function, using more sophisticated Jastrow functions compared to the previous study of the TC+VMC method~\cite{Umezawa}.
-We investigate both the TC and biorthogonal TC (BiTC) methods, where the left and right Slater determinants can be different.
+We investigate both the TC and biorthogonal TC (BITC) methods, where the left and right Slater determinants can be different.
 Although many previous studies investigate one of these two formulations, we find that the pseudoenergy is much different between two formulations.
 To understand the nature of the similarity transformation, we also investigate how the effective interactions in the similarity-transformed Hamiltonian are altered by Jastrow optimization.
-We perform these calculations on a helium atom, which is one of the simplest many-electron systems, but offers a rich knowledge of electron correlation effects.
+We perform these calculations on some closed-shell atoms, He, Be, and Ne.
 We take a sufficiently large number of basis functions for one-electron orbitals to eliminate the basis-set error and see how the correlation effects are described in the optimized Jastrow factor.
-We find that the total energy is systematically improved by using better Jastrow functions, which can be naturally understood by considering the role of the Jastrow factor and the effective TC potential induced by it.
-By improving the Jastrow function, it is found that the expectation value of the non-Hermitian TC Hamiltonian (pseudoenergy) gets closer to that of the original Hamiltonian.
+We find that the total energy is in many cases systematically improved by using better Jastrow functions.
+By improving the Jastrow function, the expectation value of the non-Hermitian TC Hamiltonian (pseudoenergy) gets closer to that of the original Hamiltonian for a helium atom.
 These different estimates of the total energy roughly coincide when one includes the electron-electron-nucleus terms into the Jastrow function.
-We also find that one can partially receive a benefit of the orbital optimization even by one-shot TC$+$VMC, where the Jastrow parameters are optimized at the HF$+$VMC level, while a quality of the many-body wave function is inferior to that for self-consistent TC$+$VMC.
+We also find that one can partially receive a benefit of the orbital optimization even by one-shot TC$+$VMC, where the Jastrow parameters are optimized at the HF$+$VMC level.
+However, such a superiority of the fully-self-consistent TC$+$VMC calculation does not take place when our simple electron-electron-nucleus Jastrow function is used for Be and Ne atoms, suggesting that an alternate repetition of TC and VMC optimizations using different guiding principles sometimes causes a difficulty in reaching an accurate solution.
+In such a case, one-shot TC$+$VMC might be a good alternative way to apply the TC orbital optimization to the Jastrow-Slater-type wave function.
 This study offers a great clue to know how one can efficiently improve a quality of many-body wave function including the Jastrow correlation factor, which would be of great help for development of highly accurate electronic structure calculation.